nkbt/nightwatch-autorun/README.md

     Required by Selenium

-2. nightwatch.json configuration

-3. webpack.config.js to run dev server
+2. webpack.config.js to run dev server